Scottie Pippen: Personal life

-Although his given name is spelled "Scotty" on his birth certificate, Pippen usually goes by "Scottie."
+Although his given name is spelled "Scotty" on his birth certificate, Pippen usually goes by "Scottie".

 Pippen has been married twice.
 He married Karen McCollum in 1988.
 The couple had a son, Antron Pippen (1987 – 2021), before divorcing in 1990.

 Pippen fathered twin daughters, Taylor and Tyler Roby, born in 1994, with his former girlfriend, Sonya Roby.
 Tyler Roby died nine days after birth.

 Pippen also fathered a daughter, born in 1995, with his former fiancée, Yvette De Leon.

 Pippen married Larsa Pippen, who later became a Real Housewives of Miami star, in 1997.
 The couple had four children: Scotty Jr., Preston, Justin, and Sophia.
 Though Pippen filed for divorce in 2016, he later withdrew his divorce petition.
 Larsa Pippen filed for divorce in 2018, and the divorce was finalized in late 2021.
 Their first child, Scotty Pippen Jr., born in 2000, is a professional basketball player for the Memphis Grizzlies of the NBA.
 Their second child, Preston Pippen, born in 2002, used to play basketball in high school but opted not to continue the sport in college, instead studying entrepreneurship and business, graduating with a degree in business from Loyola Marymount University.
 Their third child, Justin Pippen, born in 2005, is currently committed to play college basketball for the California Golden Bears after playing one season with the Michigan Wolverines.
 Their fourth child, Sophia Pippen, born in 2008, is a model and also acts and dances, having previously appeared on the first season of Dancing with the Stars: Juniors in 2018.

 Pippen's nephew, Kavion Pippen, is a professional basketball player for the Maine Celtics of the NBA G League.

 Shortly after retiring, Pippen learned that his financial adviser Robert Lunn, who he claimed had been recommended by the Bulls, was under investigation for bank fraud.
 Pippen had invested over $20 million through Lunn, who was sentenced to three years in prison in March 2016 on multiple fraud counts; Lunn was found to have forged Pippen's signature on a $1.4 million loan that Lunn used to pay off personal debts.

-Pippen has developed a reputation for being a poor tipper at restaurants, earning him the nickname "No Tippin' Pippen."